On thinking twice before asking people to do stuff.

 As I thought through the request and what would be required to make it happen, I felt a lot of things.
 Enthusiasm wasn’t one of them.
 Up until then, there had been no need for me to record the details of my work hours, so I’d have to set up a new system for tracking my time.
 More importantly, I’d have to change my daily work routine on an ongoing basis.
 And since the purpose of the request wasn’t discussed with me in very much detail, it felt like the underlying issue was that I wasn’t being trusted to manage my time.
 With a clearer sense of the goal, I might have been able to suggest a different, less disruptive approach that would have resulted in something that was just as good.

 Despite my reservations, I took my boss’ enthusiasm to heart, came up with a plan for generating the required info, and started categorizing and recording my time.
 By the following week my boss’ enthusiasm had turned into a vague unawareness of the original request, and the feedback I received about my chart had more to do with its colour scheme than its content.
-I felt a little disillusioned and kind of dumb for working on something that I had known was going to be a waste of time.
+I felt a little disillusioned and kind of silly for working on something that I had known was going to be a waste of time.

 I think about this situation whenever I’d like to introduce an idea that will have a direct impact on other people’s work.
 Good project managers appreciate the weight of every request they make of their team and they understand that just because they can ask someone to do something, it doesn’t mean they should.